untoldgarden/meadow-manual/pages/features/map-marker.md

 4. Position and scale it as you want it to appear on the map.
 Don't make it too big or too small.
 A good size is between 1 and 2 meters.
 5. Get creative and add in any fun animations, reflections, or particle effects you'd like!
 Bear in mind if you are using a particle effect, the scaling mode must be set to hierarchy to work properly.
 6. Assign the tag `MapMarker` to your empty GameObject.
 This is for the system to know that this is the prefab that should be used as the marker.
-7. Follow step 9-11 in the previous section.
+7. Follow steps 10–13 in the previous section to upload via Meadow Studio.